Sharmad123/Demo/README.md

 ### Benefits of using JsonPowerDB

+- Multi-mode DBMS - Document DB, Key-Value DB, RDBMS support.
+- Server side Native NoSQL - best query performance.
+- It is low level (raw) form of data and is also human readable.
 - Simplest way to retrieve data in a JSON format.
-- Schema-free, Simple to use, Nimble and In-Memory database.
+- Web-services API - Can be used with any programming language that has support for HTTP.
 - It is built on top of one of the fastest and real-time data indexing engine - PowerIndeX.
-- It is low level (raw) form of data and is also human readable.
 - It helps developers in faster coding, in-turn reduces development cost.

 ### Screenshots: